mart-ffbsee/ffbsee-firmware/README.md

-Firmware for Freifunk Bodensee BATMAN_V network
+Raspberry Pi4 Firmware for Freifunk Bodensee BATMAN_V network
 =========================

 The firmware turns a common wireless router into a mesh networking device.